urvashitech/SEO-detector/README.md

 ## Contact

 If you have any questions, suggestions, or feedback, please do not hesitate to reach out to us.
-You can contact us at [contact@seodetector.com](mailto:contact@seodetector.com).
+You can contact us at [urvashikshatriya9@gmail.com](mailto:contact@seodetector.com).

 Stay tuned for updates and enhancements as we continue to improve SEO-Detector to help you optimize your website's SEO performance.

 ---

-*Note: Replace `[https://www.seodetector.com](https://www.seodetector.com)` with the actual URL where your SEO-Detector application is hosted, and provide instructions on how to set up the DataForSEO API integration in your application.*